Welcome to the 121st Tablescape Thursday!

 It was getting a lot darker now…

 If you think everything has to be perfect to participate in Tablescape Thursday, think again.
 You’ll notice I have the coffee cups already on the table…something you would normally wait until the end of the meal to bring out.
 I wanted to share them with you and I wanted to use them to hold candles this evening…so the rules went out the window.
-Don’t come here for the rules…come here for the fun and inspiration.
+Don’t come here for rules, come here for fun and inspiration.

 I surrounded Mr. Goose with magnolia leaves.
 Tried something different with the napkins this evening.
 Instead of using the napkin sheaths on the outside, I tucked them on the inside.
 Love that layered look!

 I took some of the Christmas bells I used HERE last year in the garland around my front door…

 And turned them into napkin rings for the night.
 They have little wires with tiny bells on the end and they were perfect for wrapping around the napkins.

 I placed one bell at the foot of our Christmas goose.

 If you follow BNOTP on Facebook, you’ll remember this china.
 I got lucky one afternoon while out antiquing and came across eight, 4-pc place settings of Valarie Parr Hill’s, 12 Days of Christmas for $45!
 I’m on the lookout now for days 9-12.
 Here are the salad plates for days 1-4.